Queen Teuta: Power-Hungry Villain Who Underestimated The Romans

 There were three Roman military campaigns related to the Illyrians.
 Rome declared war on Teuta in 229 BC, triggering the first Illyrian war.

 The conditions were difficult.
-Teuta had to give up almost all of her kingdom except the area around her headquarters in Shkodra (one of the most ancient cities in the Balkans, founded by the Illyrians in the 4th century BC), and promise never to sail out to sea south of this city.
+Teuta had to give up almost all of her kingdom except the area around her headquarters in Shkodra (one of the most ancient cities in the Balkans, founded by the Illyrians in the 4th century BC) and promise never to sail out to sea south of this city.

 She retreated to Rhizon (modern Risan), the principal base of the Illyrian fleet, where she took refuge during the Illyrian Wars.
 In 227 BC, she finally surrounded.

 With two other campaigns, the Roman Republic subdued the Illyrians during the 2nd century BC.
-When Teuta later protested to her new position, she lost the power forever.
+When Teuta later protested her new position, she lost the power forever.

 Very little is known of the rest of her life.
 According to the folklore of the modern inhabitants of Risan, Teuta ended her life by throwing herself from Orjen Peak.